 Yes.
 'The Grapes of Wrath' by John Steinbeck is a powerful political fiction.
 It shows the plight of the poor during the Great Depression and the political and social systems that failed them.
 'Heart of Darkness' by Joseph Conrad, while not a typical political fiction, does touch on colonial politics and the corrupting influence of power in Africa.

-One great future political science fiction book is '1984' by George Orwell.
-It presents a dystopian future where the government has extreme control over the people.
-Another is 'Brave New World' by Aldous Huxley, which explores a society where people are genetically engineered and conditioned for their roles.
-'The Hunger Games' by Suzanne Collins also fits.
-It shows a world where a powerful Capitol controls the districts through a brutal game, reflecting on power, inequality and resistance in a future political setting.
+One great political science fiction book is '1984' by George Orwell.
+It depicts a totalitarian society where the government has extreme control over people's lives, monitoring every move and thought.
+Another is 'Brave New World' by Aldous Huxley, which presents a future world where people are genetically engineered and conditioned for their social roles.
+Also, 'The Handmaid's Tale' by Margaret Atwood is a powerful one, showing a theocratic dictatorship and the struggles of women in that society.